-Network installations involve two components, an installation of Design-Expert® running on the client, and a license server running on the server for fulfilling license requests from the clients.
+Network installations involve two components, an installation of Stat-Ease® running on the client, and a license server running on the server for fulfilling license requests from the clients.

 The new network license management system has several advantages over the old (version 8 and older) file server metering system:

 The roaming feature allows users to check out a license and run the program away from the network.

 Multiple instances of the program running on a client only take up one seat.

 Better monitoring of usage by clients: you can determine which user is currently using a license and generate reports.

 The new system also gives the license administrator greater flexibility and control over the licensing policies.